Instrumental/instrumentald/README.md

 ## Custom Plugin Scripts

 ISD can monitor arbitrary processes and system events through a plugin scripting system.
 Writing plugins is easier than you'd think!
-Plugin script installation and development instructions are listed in [PLUGIN_SCRIPTS.md](PLUGIN_SCRIPTS.md).
+Plugin script installation and development instructions are listed in [PLUGIN_SCRIPTS.md](PLUGIN_SCRIPTS.md), and we've got [several examples](examples/) to get you started.

 ## Command Line Usage